ElianCodes/ElianCodes-frontend/content/blog/configure-tailwindcss-with-blazor.md

 #### webpack.config.js

-In the `webpack.config.js` file we basically tell webpack to take our raw  `/assets/scss/tailwind.scss` file and compile it to a `main.css` file and add it to the `wwwroot/css/` folder
+In the `webpack.config.js` file we basically tell Webpack to take our raw  `/assets/scss/tailwind.scss` file and compile it to a `main.css` file and add it to the `wwwroot/css/` folder

 ```js
 const path = require('path');